+Finally, with respect to the sensitivity of information seeking to speaker informativeness (question 4), we observed mixed findings.
+In Experiment 1, the experimenter was never informative with their gaze, and yet we did not observe consistent decreases in looking over the course of the experiment; children continued to look to the experimenter even though they never got any useful feedback.
+On the other hand, in Experiment 2, when we explicitly manipulated the presence of a gaze cue, we did see some effect.
+First, children did use the gaze cue to identify the correct referent in ambiguous situations.
+Second, we observed less social information seeking in the partially-ambiguous FN condition when there was also referential gaze information, suggesting that children were combining information across the two cues.
+Pooling these observations, we speculate that children were motivated enough to look for feedback in the ambiguous situations that they were not immediately dissuaded by the lack of information from the speaker; but when gaze information was obviously present, they did not seek further confirmation.

 Contrary to our expectations, we did not observe developmental differences in children’s information seeking.
-We sampled a broad age range (2 to 5 years) due to previous evidence for improvements in metacognitive performance during the preschool years (e.g., Hembacher & Ghetti, 2014; Marazita & Merriman, 2004; Rohwer et al., 2012).
+We sampled a broad age range (2;0 to 6;0 years) due to previous evidence for improvements in meta-cognitive performance during the preschool years (e.g., Hembacher & Ghetti, 2014; Marazita & Merriman, 2004; Rohwer et al., 2012).
 However, we found that 2-year-olds were equally likely to be selective in their information seeking compared to 5-year-olds.
 There are several possible explanations for this finding.
-On the one hand, it could be that children’s monitoring of referential ambiguity and ability to selectively seek out disambiguating evidence are both firmly in place by age 2, and do not develop in the following years.
+It could be that children’s monitoring of referential ambiguity and ability to selectively seek out disambiguating evidence are both firmly in place by age 2, and do not develop in the following years.
 Indeed, there is evidence from Vaish et al. that infants ages 13 and 18 months selectively reference a speaker’s gaze direction when her referent is ambiguous, suggesting that sensitivity to lexical uncertainty develops early.
 Typically-developing children acquire a substantial vocabulary by age 2 (Goldfield & Reznick, 1990), so if lexical uncertainty monitoring is important for language acquisition, it may not be surprising that 2-year-olds demonstrate this ability.
+One other possible explanation, however, is that we did not see developmental change in this ability because further development happens even beyond the ages we tested – indeed, supporting this idea, Legare, Mills, Souza, Plummer, and Yasskin (2013) found changes in active question-asking such that 6-year-olds showed a different pattern than 4- and 5-year-olds.